A-kly/School-Vault/PSYCH 105/Intelligence and Psychological Testing.md

 	- Health and longevity
 	- other things ![[Pasted image 20230921160939.png]]
 ## The Nature of Intelligence
+### The Flynn Effect
+- Intelligence quotients seem to increase over time
+- Most likely due to a combination of factors:
+	1. Overall improvement in nutrition and medical care
+	2. Improvements in education
+	3. Increased environmental complexity via technology
 ### Factor Analysis
 - A statistical technique
 - **Reduces a large number of measures to a smaller number of clusters, or factors**